 Telling Sellers What They Want To Hear

 A reputable agent will tell it to the seller like it is and deal with the consequences – like missing out on the listing.
-But not all Realtor’s have the experience, the willpower, or sometimes the integrity, to be honest with this kind of home owner.
+But not all Realtor’s have the experience, the willpower, or sometimes the integrity, to be honest with this kind of homeowner.

 A Lack Of Integrity

 Being a good Real Estate agent is hard work, but not every agent is willing to put in that kind of work.
-Some are happy to say anything to get a client, even if the client suffers for it.
+Some are happy to say anything to get a client, even if the customer suffers for it.

 What Are The Benefits Of Taking An Overpriced Listing?

 An overpriced listing will rarely sell.
 Real estate agents know this.
-So why do certain agents accept, and even encourage, such listings?
+So why do certain agents accept, and even encourage such listings?

 The real estate agent does not have to sell the home to benefit from taking on the listing.
 As soon as the agent accepts the listing, he or she can put up a sign in the yard of the home for sale.
-On this sign will be the agent’s number, email and website.
+On this sign will be the agent’s number, email, and website.
 Maybe even a picture.
 Depending on where the home is located, this little billboard will be viewed by lots of potential clients.
 This helps get business elsewhere.
 It makes the phone ring for the agent.
 Do they need your home to sell?
 No!

 Some sellers expect an open house even though they are one of the biggest wastes of time for the owner.
-The kind of agent that takes on an overpriced listing will likely encourage an open house, since it allows another opportunity for him or her to meet with potential clients.
-Even though an open house is one of the least effective avenues for selling a home, an agent who needs clients will push to have them.
+The kind of agent that takes on an overpriced listing will likely encourage an open house since it allows another opportunity for him or her to meet with potential clients.
+Even though an open house is one of the least effective avenues for selling a home, an agent who needs, clients will push to have them.
 Trust me they are not doing it because they believe some dope will be coming in willing to pay the asking price.

 The agent knows that no one walking through the door of the home will likely be purchasing it.
 But they may be interested in buying another home, and the agent will have other listings that he or she can steer the buyer towards.
 Sellers come to open houses too, so they can get an idea of what homes are going for in their area.
-The Realtor can possibly pickup these sellers as clients as well.
+The Realtor can pick up these sellers as clients as well.
 Open houses have and always will be more fruitful for a Realtor and not a home owner.
 Real buyers schedule appointments with real estate agents!